Skip to main content

 Think of the DEJ as the scaffolding between your skin's surface and its deeper layers.
 When this junction weakens with age, skin sags regardless of how much collagen you stimulate in the dermis.
 Persian Acacia extract, the hero ingredient here, strengthens that junction.
 It is a structural approach to firmness rather than a surface-plumping trick.

-After four weeks of evening application, the jawline and cheek area showed measurable improvement in firmness.
+Tested during eight weeks of nightly application in a climate with cold, dry air and central heating, the jawline and cheek area showed measurable improvement in firmness after four weeks.
 Not tightening — not that pulled, uncomfortable feeling from instant-lift products.
 Actual firmness that persisted throughout the day.
 The effect was subtle at week two and undeniable by week six.

 The Sensorial Experience at This Tier

 Applying the Firming Concentrate feels different from applying a standard serum.
-The texture is rich but concentrated — a small amount spreads further than expected.
-The light floral scent is neither aggressive nor clinical.
+The texture is rich but concentrated — it has a silky, almost oil-like slip between the fingertips that thins as it warms against the skin.
+A small amount spreads further than expected.
+The light floral scent — white flowers layered with a green herbal note — is neither aggressive nor clinical, and fades within two minutes.
 And the absorption, while not instant, leaves a satiny finish that does not interfere with whatever you layer on top.

 This matters because at this price point, you are buying an experience as much as a formula.
 Sisley understands that.
 The dropper, the weight of the glass bottle, the measured pace of application — it all adds up to something that feels like self-care rather than a rushed step in a routine.